Our neighbours are dying.

 Who are we?

 We are local healthcare providers who began collecting data on the deaths of people experiencing homelessness in the City of Hamilton in June 2021.
-Dr. Claire Bodkin is a family physician with HAMSMaRT and an Assistant Clinical Professor at McMaster University, with a focus on the health of people who use drugs.
 Drs.
-Inna Berditchevskaia and Jessica Scott are internal medicine resident physicians at McMaster University.
-Gessie Stearns, MSW has several years experience working in housing and homelessness in the City of Hamilton.
+Inna Berditchevskaia, Sarah Ge, and Nicole Chang are internal medicine resident physicians at McMaster University.
+Gessie Stearns, MSW, has several years of experience working in the housing and homelessness sector in the City of Hamilton.
+Suraj Bansal is an undergraduate Health Sciences student at McMaster University and a research student with HAMSMaRT.
 Dr. Jill Wiwcharuk, a family and emergency medicine physician who works primarily with people experiencing homelessness and people who use drugs, was also involved with the initiation of the project.
-Suraj Bansal is an undergraduate Health Sciences student at McMaster University and a research student with HAMSMaRT.
+Dr. Claire Bodkin is a family physician with HAMSMaRT and an Assistant Clinical Professor at McMaster University, with a focus on the health of people who use drugs, who has also previously been involved with the project.

 We have approval from the Hamilton Integrated Research Ethics Board and are supported by community partners, including homeless shelters, community agencies and both Hamilton Health Sciences and St Joseph’s Healthcare Hamilton.